Kim Zolciak Defends Brielle Biermann Against Plastic Surgery Rumors

 — Brielle Biermann (@BrielleZolciak) April 30, 2018

-Zolciak claimed that the accusations against her daughter Photoshopping her body were not only unfair, but that her daughter — and other children — should be off-limits to the gossip blogs.
+Zolciak claimed that the accusations against her daughter photoshopping her body were not only unfair but that her daughter — and other children — should be off-limits to the gossip blogs.

 But as FanSided correctly pointed out, it’s perhaps not fair to say that Brielle Biermann is “off-limits” to the gossip blogs, for a few reasons.

-For one, Biermann is not a child — she’s 21 years old.
-Second, she’d already appeared on a few episodes of The Real Housewives of Atlanta, alongside her mother (and, on the episode, she admitted to Nene Leakes that she charges money to companies for “sponsored” social media posts).
+For one, Biermann is not a child — she’s 21-years-old.
+Second, she has already appeared on a few episodes of The Real Housewives of Atlanta, alongside her mother (and, on the episode, she admitted to Nene Leakes that she charges money to companies for “sponsored” social media posts).
 Finally, but certainly no less importantly, Biermann captioned these sexy shots with a less-than-appropriate caption (which we can’t reprint here).

 Zolciak had no problem taking Kenya Moore, her husband, and her children to task on the show, but wants to keep her own children off-limits.